zyqxd/trade-logger/README.md

       2. Fix NaN displayed in index
       3. Redirect to parent object after filling form (if directed from parent)
       4. paste entry system
+      5. add counters and show `memos` from tradelog panel actions in trade entries
    2. Models
       1. Could clean up some `delegate` logic in form objects
       2. Could clean up some audit trail for important columns
       3. Could add guard against changing calculated columns
       4. Auto generate status on trade entry
       5. remove timeframe analysis
+      6. consider performance of callbacks
    3. Feature spec on all key admin pages
       1. show
       2. new